mhnuk2007/mhnuk2007/README.md

 - **Tools & Technologies:** Docker, AWS, and various DevOps tools

 ## What I'm Looking For
-I’m looking to collaborate on backend projects, cloud-native applications, and full-stack systems.
+I’m looking to collaborate on backend projects, and full-stack systems.
 If you're working on something exciting or would like to partner on a project, let's connect!

 ## How to Reach Me